juhaku/loginized/README.md

 ## Things to consider
  * Login theme is actually just a global gnome-shell theme.
 You should use same or similar gnome-shell theme as login theme and desktop's gnome-shell theme which can be changed via __Gnome Tweak Tool__.
 If different theme is being used as shell theme and login theme there might be funny outcomes and some things won't necessarily render correctly.
- * In Ubuntu 18.04 you should take a backup from /usr/share/gnome-shell/theme/ubuntu.css file.
+ * In Ubuntu 18.04 onwards you should take a backup from /usr/share/gnome-shell/theme/ubuntu.css file.
 This file contains the Ubuntu flavored styles of the default gnome-shell blue theme.
 In Ubuntu 18.04 this file is overrided by each theme's .css file when installed as login theme.
 So if needed to go back to original Ubuntu flavored theme you need to manually revert this file to the original one.
  * Please backup default __/usr/share/gnome-shell/gnome-shell-theme.gresource__ file before using Loginized in case it need to be reverted.
  * Anything you do with the application is at your own risk and you understand that something can go wrong if misused or broken themes are being used.
 In case of issues please refer to [WIKI](https://github.com/juhaku/loginized/wiki/Help).